TNO/ETS_CookBook/docs/dataframe_from_Excel_table_name.md

 Note that if the name does not exist (or is spelled wrongly (it's case-sensitive), the function will crash).
 The optional load_data_only parameter puts values in the table if set to True (its default value.
-A False value loads formulas)
+A False value loads formulas).

 ## Inputs
 ### table_name
 ### Excel_file